What is ME / CFS?

 I’m sorry to my family for the parties I must miss,

-I cannot talk or eat cake and certainly no fizz.
+I cannot talk or eat cake and staying off the fizz.

 That I cannot take you to the park or where we used to play.